 Beaches in the South West

-The South West is one of the first places people turn to for a staycation brimming with beach experiences.
+The South West is one of the first places people turn to for a holiday brimming with beach experiences.
 It’s easy to see why, with the coastline in this part of the country unrivalled in beauty.

 The South West is perfect for a bit of staycation sun.
 Being home to the English Riviera (and a few palm trees too), it’s not surprising that the area is the hottest in the UK.
-In the summer, temperatures reach an average of around 21°C. Each South West county brings its own amazing set of beaches into the conversation.
+In the summer, temperatures reach an average of around 21°C. Each South West county brings its own amazing set of sandy beaches into the conversation.
 From the wealth and wonder of Dorset’s south coast all the way down to some of the country’s most untouched shores in Cornwall.
 Uninterrupted Atlantic waves crash against the region’s shores, generating a water quality that rises above the rest of the country.
 So if you’re looking to just lounge on the sand with a good book or have